GeneralIris/Shopee-Review-Detection/README.md

 - ASUS TUF RTX3080
 - 16GB 3600mhz
 - 2 SSDs and 3 HDDs (Project on SSD)
+-
+## Repo Note

+### Why is it too simple?
+- Well this is my final year project, currently just finished preparing the machine learning + 3 models (RF,SVM,NB) used for evaluating the best among them. <br>
+- For now, I share my model train and testing + the jupyter notebook as the prove of my work, 'Working on finalizing my research paper ;)'
+**Ps~ Its SVM ;)**

 ## Credits
 Thanks to :